©Visit Éislek

 Where?
 5, Rue Abbé Muller, L-9065 Ettelbruck

 Ettelbruck, the centre of the Nordstad, combines shopping, café culture and street art.
 The lively pedestrian zone attracts many visitors.
-One of the highlights of the year is the ‘Foire Agricole’ agricultural fair.
+One of the highlights of the year is the ‘Foire Agricole’ agricultural fair and the street art festival

 Ettelbruck: A city of culture